YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 ## Create a Shared Folder
 <br/>

 Now is a good time to setup shared folders.
-On your host PC, create a new shared folder somewhere.
+On your host PC, using Windows Explorer create a new shared folder somewhere.
 I usually do this right off of my C drive or other drive.

 <br/><br/><br/>
 <p align="center">
 <img width="500" height="94" src="images\videos\VirtualBox\VM_Shared.jpg" title="Shared Folder">
 </p>
-In this example I am creating a folder called VM_Shared on my D: drive, so D:\VM_Shared.
+In this example I created a new folder called VM_Shared on my D: drive, so in my case D:\VM_Shared.

 <br/><br/><br/>
 <p align="center">